Centennial High School (Champaign, Illinois): Spring sports

-Empower

-In 2011, Centennial High School hosted the inaugural Central Illinois History Bee and Bowl, a history quiz tournament which a team from Centennial also won.

 Performance

 In 2006, the school was named as one of the top 50 high schools in Illinois, according to the Chicago Sun-Times.
 In 2006, students' ACT scores exceeded both the state and national averages by about 2 points.
 In 2007, the school's scores on the Prairie State Achievement Examination (PSAE) Reading and Math tests exceeded the state averages, with around 60-65% of students meeting or exceeding state standards.
 Currently, the school is not making Adequate Yearly Progress (AYP).